Islam Ðugum: Bosnian War and career

 In 1994, Ðugum managed to escape Bosnia with the national athletics coach to participate at the 1994 European Athletics Championships in Helsinki, Finland, where he competed in the marathon.
 There, he finished 60th, last among finishers, with a time of 2:29.19.
 At the Championships, he met Valerio Pichoni, a journalist for Italian newspaper La Gazzetta dello Sport, who asked what Ðugum's "greatest sporting wish was". Ðugum responded that he wanted to compete at the New York City Marathon.
 Pichoni arranged for Ðugum to compete there and he finished 88th among 40,000 competitors.
 Afterwards, he returned to Bosnia, although he was nearly killed when a bus he was riding on overturned on a mountain road.
 He later recalled being asked why he wanted to return to Bosnia amidst the war: "They would say: 'There is war, there's shooting, why are you going back?'
 But by what right could I leave my family?
 I returned to my [army] unit and I returned to our reality in Sarajevo", he said.

 Ðugum escaped Bosnia again in 1995 to compete at the 1995 World Championships in Athletics in the marathon.
 He placed 53rd, last among finishers, with a time of 2:38.37.
 That same year, he participated at the Rome Marathon, finishing with a career best time of 2:24, and organized the Vivicittà International City Athletic Race in Sarajevo, which had 100 participants in its first year.
 He recalled that at the event he organized, "The City Hall was on fire, but I ran.
 Zetra [Olympic Hall] was on fire, but I ran".
 After the end of the war, in February 1996, he was able to train better and eat better, recalling that "For four years the food had been terrible: only beans, pasta, and rice".
 That year, he was selected to represent Bosnia and Herzegovina at the 1996 Summer Olympics in Atlanta, U.S. He was the only competitor for Bosnia who had stayed training in the country during the war, and he was chosen as their flagbearer at the opening Olympic ceremony.
 At the Olympics, he placed 107th out of 111 finishers with a time of 2:47.38.

 In 1997, Medina Šehić made the film Olimpijci (Olympians) based on Ðugum's career, which won first place at the Portorož Festival.
 He continued running after the Olympics, including at the Berlin Marathon in 1997.
-By 2019, he had ran in over 90 marathons, finishing with a time below 3 hours in 82 of them.
+By 2019, he had run in over 90 marathons, finishing with a time below 3 hours in 82 of them.
 He competed at several ultramarathons and set the national record in the 50K run.
 His longest ultramarathon was 90 kilometres. Ðugum has also served as a coach at the club AK Bosna in Sarajevo for many years.
 He ran with United Nations Secretary-General Ban Ki-moon in 2012, prior to the 2012 Summer Olympics, and in 2019, he handed over the Olympic flame at the 2019 European Youth Olympic Winter Festival.